Lysice/laravel-user-settings/README.md

   ),
   ```

-4. Run `php artisan vendor:publish --provider="Grimthorr\LaravelUserSettings\ServiceProvider" --tag="config"` to publish the config file.
+4. Run `php artisan vendor:publish --provider="Lysice\LaravelUserSettings\ServiceProvider" --tag="config"` to publish the config file.
 5. Modify the published configuration file located at `config/laravel-user-settings.php` to your liking.
 6. Create a varchar (string) column in a table on your database to match the config file in step 5.
-Alternatively, use the Laravel migration included in this package to automatically create a `settings` column in the `users` table: `php artisan vendor:publish --provider="Grimthorr\LaravelUserSettings\ServiceProvider" --tag="migrations" && php artisan migrate`.
+Alternatively, use the Laravel migration included in this package to automatically create a `settings` column in the `users` table: `php artisan vendor:publish --provider="Lysice\LaravelUserSettings\ServiceProvider" --tag="migrations" && php artisan migrate`.

 ## Configuration